yatima1460/GTK-Windows/README.md

   - Open/Extract the archive
   - `installed\x64-windows`
 - Which version of GTK?
-  - `vcpkg` always builds the latest
+  - `vcpkg` always builds the latest GTK version
 - Where can I find the version?
   - Open/Extract the archive
   - `installed\vcpkg\info`
 - Why not x86 (32-bit)?
   - It's almost 2020 when I'm writing this, c'mon
+- How to use it with CMAKE?
+  - Open/Extract the archive
+  - `-DCMAKE_TOOLCHAIN_FILE=GTK_x86_64_VS20XX/scripts/buildsystems/vcpkg.cmake`

 # License